isBre/Ethics-in-AI-Notes/index.md

    - **Diversity, non-discrimination, and fairness** are vital considerations.
 Unfair bias should be avoided, preventing prejudice and discrimination against specific groups or individuals.
 AI systems should be designed to be user-centric and accessible to all, regardless of age, gender, abilities, or characteristics.
 Stakeholder participation, including the general public, should be encouraged.
 Diversity and inclusivity in design teams should also be promoted.
    - **Societal and environmental well-being** should be considered throughout the AI system's life cycle.
 Sustainable and environmentally friendly practices should be encouraged, and the impact on individuals, society, and democracy should be monitored and evaluated.
    - **Accountability** is necessary to ensure responsibility for AI systems and their outcomes.
 Auditability allows for the assessment of algorithms, data, and design processes.
 Negative impacts should be minimized and reported, and mechanisms for redress should be accessible.
 Trade-offs should be addressed in a rational and methodological manner, considering the current state of the art.

 &nbsp;

-## Questions

-1. What are the three fundamental requirements for ensuring trustworthy AI according to the "Ethics Guidelines for Trustworthy AI" document?
-2. Who prepared the "Ethics Guidelines for Trustworthy AI" document, and what is its purpose?
-3. How are the guidelines divided in terms of chapters, and what do they cover?
-4. Who are the intended users of these guidelines, and why are they considered important for compliance?
-5. How do the guidelines address the ethical implications of AI and promote fundamental rights?
-6. What are the four ethical principles derived from human rights that should guide the development, deployment, and use of AI systems?
-7. What does the principle of human agency and oversight entail, and why is it important in the context of AI systems?
-8. How does the guideline emphasize the importance of technical robustness, safety, and accuracy in AI systems?
-9. What are the key considerations regarding privacy, data governance, and transparency in AI systems?
-10. How does the guideline promote diversity, non-discrimination, fairness, societal well-being, and accountability in AI development and use?

-&nbsp;